Upper School Electives

 Prerequisite: either completion of Journalism I or previous CoA staff membership, or rising junior/ senior standing.

 JOURNALISM III: Journalism Leadership

-Journalism Leadership is only for newspaper editors.
+Journalism Leadership (III) is only for CoA editors/leaders.
 Such students get a unique leadership experience.
-They must steer the print and online editions of the Coat of Arms, and they must manage their peers on the staff as well.
+They steer the print and online editions of The Coat of Arms, and they must manage their peers on the staff as well.
 Because of this, students are graded not only on the content they contribute to CoA but also on how well they perform as leaders and managers.
 Leadership coaching is provided to help them develop and hone these skills.
 (Note: Journalism II and Journalism III meet together, in the same room at the same time.)

 Prerequisite: Journalism II & permission of the instructor.